Quick Answer

 How do you waterproof a shelter in the woods?

 Set your roof angle between 45–60 degrees for maximum water shedding.
 Layer materials from bottom to top like shingles — lattice first, then packed fine debris, then larger leaves or boughs as a cap.
 Bark sheets from birch, cedar, or poplar make excellent natural shingles.
 Build at least 12 inches of total thickness.
-For sustained heavy rain, a tarp under the debris layer is the only truly reliable natural waterproofing method.
+For sustained heavy rain, a tarp under the debris layer is the only truly reliable waterproofing method in the field.